johannesjh/req2flatpak/README.rst

 .. inclusion-marker-do-not-remove

-``req2flatpak`` is a script to convert python package requirements to flatpak build manifests.
+``req2flatpak`` is a script to convert python package requirements to a flatpak-builder build module.
+The module will install the required python packages as part of a flatpak build.

 Intended Use
 ------------